liferay/liferay-docs/developer/frameworks/articles/06-collaboration/01-item-selector/03-creating-custom-views.markdown

 # Creating Custom Item Selector Views [](id=creating-custom-item-selector-views)

-You can create your own selection view if an Item Selector doesn't contain the one your app needs.
-The steps here show you how to do this.
+You can create your own selection view if an Item Selector doesn't contain the one you need.
+The steps here show you how.
 For more information on custom selection views and the Item Selector API, see the [Item Selector introduction](liferay.com).

 ## Configuring Your Selection View's OSGi Module

-First, you must configure your selection view's OSGi module.
-To do so, follow these steps:
+First, you must configure your selection view's OSGi module:

 1. Add these dependencies to your module's `build.gradle`: